darksnakepy/darksnakepy/README.md

 ### Hello there, i'm DarkSnake ###

-- 👀 I’m interested in making scripts and apps.
+- 👀 Not experienced dev, just learning.
-- 🌱 I like to play videogames.
+- 🌱 Addicted to videogames
 - 👾 Currently developing C/C++, Python.
 Learning HTML and CSS for school.

 ### Languages: